-A Fabric permissioned blockchain network is a technical infrastructure that provides ledger services to application consumers and administrators.
-In most cases, multiple organizations come together as a consortium to form the network and their permissions are determined by a set of policies that are agreed to by the consortium when the network is originally configured.
-Moreover, network policies can change over time subject to the agreement of the organizations in the consortium.
+In most cases, multiple organizations come together as a consortium to form the network and their permissions are determined by a set of policies that are agreed by the consortium when the network is originally configured.
+Moreover, network policies can change over time subject to the agreement of the organizations in the consortium, as we'll discover when we discuss the concept of modification policy.